MAZHARMIK/Self-made-Projects/Tcl-Source-Spider/README.md

 ```sh
     A Tcl script to crawl on all sourced files in a file passed to the crawler.
 ```

-Usage will be updated soon ....
+Proper example will be updated soon....